Duration 2 Years

 Why take this Course?

-After completing the D Pharmacy course from a dehradun pharmacy college, candidates can choose from numerous scopes to advance in both job fields and academics.
-Based on your preference and skills, you can determine to join a job or set up a Pharmacy business or work as a Pharmacy educator, etc. Ample career prospects suggest that d pharmacy course fees are justifiable.
+After completing D Pharm. course from Dehradun Pharmacy College, candidates can choose from numerous scopes to advance in both job fields and academics.
+Based on your preference and skills, you can determine to join a job or set up a Pharmacy business or work as a Pharmacy educator etc. Ample career prospects suggest that D pharmacy course fees are justifiable.

 A few of the areas that are presently in demand for candidates who have completed a diploma in pharmacy are: